8888/sandbox-lambda/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# Sandbox Lambda
+A lambda to allow quick dev experimentation with direct access to a VPC.

-## Useful commands
+## Useful CDK commands

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile